Suspended Particulate Matter Definition – SPM and RSPM

 The buckets can be reached for ease of handling by persons of 1.5m or taller.
 The elevating support cradle locks in position, protecting the buckets from theft or pilfering to a degree.

 The selector disk runs on a 318 stainless steel shaft running in a nylon or Vesconite bushing for a longer trouble-free life with a minimum possibility of binding and maintenance.
 The disc is also dynamically balanced to minimise rotation bias.

-In a twin bucket unit the angle of divergence at which the incoming dust laden wind can be collected is about 14° while on the 4-bucket units there is a possibility of vector loading of two buckets with bisecting winds.
-Site tests on single bucket collection supports the vector calculations and thus we have accepted the criteria as representative.
+In a twin bucket unit, the angle of divergence at which the incoming dust-laden wind can be collected is about 14° while on the 4-bucket units there is a possibility of vector loading of two buckets with bisecting winds.
+Site tests on single bucket collection support the vector calculations and thus we have accepted the criteria as representative.

 Practical tests in areas of known emission have yielded analytical results supporting the vector calculations as a second means of verification.
 The degree of accuracy exceeded 85% on all of the tests carried out.

 The accuracy exceeds that of any other directional sampling system available as many monitor an angle of 180° divergence with the twin bucket arrangement.